BeatrisIlieva/softuni-courseworks/README.md

 17. Logout Functionality:

      By clicking on the Logout button conveniently placed in the header, customers can initiate alog-out process.
 Following the click, users are redirected to the Login or Register page.

+#### II.
+Admin Users

+1. User Model:
+- Customizes the Django admin interface for user accounts.
+- Disables the delete permission for user objects.
+- Defines ordering, list display, search fields, and fieldsets for user details.
+- Implements a custom add form using the AccountProfileForm.
+- Includes fields for email, password, permissions, and important dates.

 <p align="right" dir="auto"><a href="#djangoe-commercewebsite">Back To Top</a></p>